FIWARE/tutorials.NGSI-v2/docs/edge-computing.md

 FogFlow enables serverless edge computing, i.e., the developers can define and submit a fog function along with the processing logic (or operator) and then the rest will be done by FogFlow automatically, including:

--   triggering the submitted fog function when its input data are available
+-   triggering the submitted fog function when its input data are available;
--   deciding how many instances are to be created according to the defined granularity
+-   deciding how many instances are to be created according to the defined granularity;
--   deciding where to deploy the created instances or processing flows
+-   deciding where to deploy the created instances or processing flows.

 ### Register the Task Operators